Is trekking Kilimanjaro on your bucket list? Here are 10 reasons why you should climb Kilimanjaro…

 – There are different route options, and level of treks, to suit individual preferences

-Acacia Africa offer 3 amazing trek routes: Marangu, Machame and Rongai You can start and finish these amazing routes in Moshi or Nairobi and you can add an Acclimatisation day to each which gives you more chance in reaching the summit.
-Check out our Acacia Africa tours on offer that will make you dreams come true and will get you to the summit of Uhuru Peak at 5895Metres:
+Acacia Africa offers 6 amazing Kilimanjaro trek routes: Marangu, Machame, Rongai, Shire, Lemosho, and Umbwe.
+You can start and finish these amazing routes in Moshi or Nairobi and you can add an Acclimatisation day to each which gives you more chance in reaching the summit.
+Check out our Acacia Africa tours on offer that will make your dreams come true and will get you to the summit of Uhuru Peak at 5895Metres.

-The most direct and most popular climb of all of the Kilimanjaro routes.
+The Marangu Route is the most direct and most popular climb of all of the Kilimanjaro routes.
 This path is well defined and climber friendly to make your adventure a little easier.
 The camps on route have solar powered sleeping huts and beds in communal dormitories.
 The trail runs via rainforests, waterfalls over high moorlands, where you will trek amongst giant plant life!
 The final steep push takes place in the morning before you stand, elated, on the Roof of Africa!
-The decent follows the same route down the mountain.
+The descent follows the same route down the mountain.

-Tanzania Wildlife Safaris– TWLS6M – This tour is a wildlife game viewing experiece on the vast sun-baked plains in search of the ‘Big 5’, while lakes, acacia forests and rocky outcrops, harbour numerous other animals and birds.
+Tanzania Wildlife Safaris– TWLS6M – This tour is a wildlife game viewing experience on the vast sun-baked plains in search of the ‘Big 5’, while lakes, acacia forests and rocky outcrops, harbor numerous other animals and birds.

 Zanzibar Island Getaway – ZIG4 – The exotic island of Zanzibar is famed for its stunning white-sand beaches lapped by the warm Indian Ocean for a relaxing getaway.
 Commonly referred to as the ‘Spice Island’